systemd.exec — Execution environment configuration

 are hence supersets of this

-one). syslog+console
+one). syslog+console,

-journal+console
+journal+console and

-kmsg+console
+kmsg+console work

 similarly but copy the output to the